akhilumat/CarND-Path-Planning-Project/WriteUp_Project1_Term3.md

 * Used for loop to increase the value of ref_v to 49.5 mph slightly below the desired speed limit.

 ### 4. Keeping Max Acceleration and Jerk below desired limit
+* To keep the acceleration within desired limit velocity was increased in the steps of 0.225 mph.
+Also when decelarating when vehicle was close velocity was reduced in steps of 0.225 mph.
+* To prevent side ways jerk we used splines to generate the new path and also used points from previous path for path generation.
+This ensured smooth lane shift by vehicle.

+### 5. Collision avoidance
+* To avoid collision with vehicles sensor fusion data was used. d and s value of vehicles in front of our vehicle were used.
+When the difference between car_s and s value of front vehicle in same lane became less than 30, velocity of our vehicle was reduced.

+### 6. Changing Lane